kjansson/minipot/README.md

 -debug          # Set to =true to enable debug output.
 -outputdir      # Which path to output session log files to.
 Defaults to current working directory.
 -id             # Global session ID.
 Used for log file names etc. Defaults to epoch.
+-hostname       # Hostname to use in container.
+Default is container default.
 -networkmode    # Docker network mode to use for container.
 Can be 'none', 'bridge' or 'host'.
 Defaults to "none".
 -sessiontimeout # Number of seconds before closing a session.
 Defaults to 1800.
 -inputtimeout   # Number of seconds before closing a session if no user input is detected.
 Zero or less disables timeout.
 Defaults to 300.
 -pcap           # Enables packet capture.
 Only available when using '-networkmode=bridge'.
 -privatekey     # Path to private key for SSH server if providing your own is preferable.
 If left empty, one will be created for each session.
+-bindaddress    # SSH bind address and port in format 'ip:port'.
+Default is '0.0.0.0:22'.
 ```

 # How to run it